jha8/opendataproject/README.md

-# Open Data Assignment CMPUT 291
+# Open Crime Data in Edmonton
-## Group Project for CMPUT 291, Using Open Data from the City of Edmonton
+## Group Project for CMPUT 291 using GUI interface analyzing open data from the City of Edmonton (https://data.edmonton.ca)